-- If IMP needs to be destroyed, for example because it has expired, it must be returned to Eramol (UK) Ltd. Upon receipt of the IMP, Eramol (UK) Ltd will inform the Trial Office and the Trial Office will confirm IMP is unavailable on the system. - The manufacturer will complete the trial destruction log. - Once completed a copy of the trial destruction log will be returned to the Trial Office.
+If sites are unable to perform this locally, IMP must be returned to Eramol (UK) Ltd. Upon receipt of the IMP, Eramol (UK) Ltd will inform the Trial Office and the Trial Office will confirm IMP is unavailable on the system.
+The manufacturer will complete the trial destruction log.
+Once completed a copy of the trial destruction log will be returned to the Trial Office.